Transnational repression: Governments accused

-By 2024, some 44 countries have been documented as committing transnational repression, according to Freedom House.
-The organization noted that it has become a more common practice worldwide.
-According to a February 2025 report by Freedom House, China is responsible for about 22 percent of all cases of transnational repression, followed by Turkey, Tajikistan, Russia, Egypt, Cambodia, Turkmenistan, Iran, Uzbekistan, and Belarus.
+By 2025, some 54 countries have been documented as committing transnational repression, according to Freedom House.
+The organization noted that it has become a more common practice worldwide and governments are collaborating to fuel repression.
+According to reports by Freedom House, China is responsible for about 22 percent of all cases of transnational repression, followed by Turkey, Russia, Tajikistan, Egypt, Turkmenistan, Cambodia, Iran, Uzbekistan, and Belarus.

 A 2024 Human Rights Watch report documented 75 cases between 2009 and 2024, which were committed by more than two dozen governments, including Algeria, Bahrain, Belarus, Cambodia, Ethiopia, Kazakhstan, South Sudan, Thailand, Turkmenistan, and the UAE.

 Countries with more robust democracies are much less likely to pursue transnational repression.
 Some have been criticised for not doing enough to protect foreign nationals or people of the diasporas living in their countries.
 Cooperation between countries was more common when the two countries had close economic ties.
 The Parliamentary Assembly of the Council of Europe passed a resolution on October 1, 2024, that defended Julian Assange for his 'journalistic work' and reiterated its condemnation of all forms and practices of transnational repression.